cerner/fhir.cerner.com/content/millennium/r4/base/management/encounter.md

     `date=gt2015-01-01T00:00:00.000Z&date=lt2016-01-01T00:00:00.000Z`,
     )
 * The `identifier` parameter
   * Code details are required.
 System is optional.
-If system is not provided, search is performed across all systems supported by the
+If a system is not provided, search is performed across all systems supported by the
     Encounter resource.
-  * When valid system is provided, search is performed against the specific system.
+  * When a valid system is provided, search is performed against the specific system.

 ### Headers